(800) 979-2984 Monday - Friday 7am-5pm PST

-If any of the following apply to you, measure your existing cover:- Cover must be in decent condition.
+- Cover must be in decent condition.
 Natural wear and tear is fine.

-- Cover has not warped, become water logged, or changed shape since its purchase.
+- Cover has not warped, become waterlogged, or changed shape since its purchase.

 - You are happy with the way the current cover fits.